-Based on an assumed initial public offering price of \$16.00 per share (the mid-point of the price range set forth on the cover of this prospectus), in the merger with H&E Holdings, holders of H&E Holdings will receive an aggregate of 25,492,017 shares of our common stock.
+Based on the initial public offering price of \$18.00 per share, in the merger with H&E Holdings, holders of H&E Holdings will receive an aggregate of 25,492,016 shares of our common stock.

 In the merger with H&E LLC, we will become the obligor under the indentures governing the senior secured notes and senior subordinated notes and the senior secured credit facility agreement.